yudopr11/yulog/README.md

 # Yulog

-A modern, responsive personal blog and portfolio site built with React, TypeScript and Tailwind CSS.
+A modern, responsive personal blog and portfolio site built with React, TypeScript and Tailwind CSS — styled with the **Cuan Design System** (deep navy, Cuan Sky accent, glassmorphic cards).

 <!-- Note: Add a screenshot of your site here -->
 ![Yulog Screenshot](Screenshot_8-3-2025_211332.jpeg)